lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 ### 3.3.1: An Ancient Salon

 #### Monsieur de Bonald and even Monsieur Bengy-Puy-Vallée:
+Donougher: Louis de Bonald (1754–1840), appointed minister in 1822 and made a peer in 1823, was a critic of the Enlightenment and an advocate of aristocratic institutions.

+A friend of de Bonald, Philippe Bengy-Puy-Vallée (1743–1823), of noble descent, served in the pre-Revolutionary army, fled France as an émigré, then returned under the Consulate.

 Madden: two paragons of ultra-royalism under the Restoration.
 The vicomte de Bonald (1754–1840) was an influential writer and legislator; Monsieur Bengy-Puy-Vallée was rather more obscure, and there may be some irony in the pairing of these two names.

-Donougher: Louis de Bonald (1754–1840), appointed minister in 1822 and made a peer in 1823, was a critic of the Enlightenment and an advocate of aristocratic institutions.

-Donougher: A friend of de Bonald, Philippe Bengy-Puy-Vallée (1743–1823), of noble descent, served in the pre-Revolutionary army, fled France as an émigré, then returned under the Consulate.

 #### la baronne de T——:
 Madden: There is no obvious model for the baroness, but ambassadorships, particularly to a capital as important as Berlin, were typically given only to the highest nobility under the ancien régime.